istio/istio.io/content/blog/2018/istio-authorization/index.md

 ### RPC Level Authorization

-Istio authorization feature provides RPC level authorization.
+Istio authorization provides RPC level authorization.
 Specifically, it controls “who can access my `bookstore` service”, or “who can access method `getBook` in my `bookstore` service”.
 It is not designed to control access to application-specific resource instances, like access to “storage bucket X” or access to “3rd book on 2nd shelf”.
 Today this kind of application specific access control logic needs to be handled by the application itself.

-### Role Based Access Control + Conditions
+### Role Based Access Control with Conditions

 Istio authorization is Role-Based Access Control (RBAC) system.
 Compared to Attribute-Based Access Control (ABAC), RBAC has the following advantages: